google/note-maps/README.md

 - [ ] Notes can have one or more "types", where each type is a note.
 - [ ] Notes can have "scope", where a scope is a set of notes.

-## Progressive Web App

-**DEPRECATED.**

-Emphasis on presenting and editing a subgraph of a note map as a structured document using QuillJS.

-Code paths:

-- `./js`

 ## Command Line Interface

 Emphasis on plain text representations of notes, plausible integration with